- Understanding SR-22 insurance in South Dakota

 SR-22 insurance cost by company for driving without insurance

-Nationwide offers the cheapest car insurance after a ticket for driving without insurance at $2,050 per year.
+The cheapest company for car insurance after getting a ticket for driving without insurance is Nationwide, with an average rate of $2,050 annually.

 In South Dakota, drivers must carry at least the minimum required auto insurance.
 If you don't, you could face fines, higher insurance rates, and the need to file an SR-22.